-To deal with stress, to react against injustice, to make fun of what is absurd and to give voice to others, humans have created many forms of art.
-Cartoons are one the most remarkable forms of art because they are ageless.
+To deal with stress, to react against injustice, to make fun of what is absurd, and to give voice to others, humans have created many forms of art.
+Cartoons are one of the most remarkable forms of art because they are ageless.
 Cartoons appeared for the first time around the 19th century and became more famous since the boom of comic books, movies, and animation.

-Under the Sam Spade case, a character whose existence is limited to word portraits and has no graphic representations, is not independently protectable under copyright law.
+Under the Sam Spade case, a character whose existence is limited to word portraits and has no graphic representations is not independently protectable under copyright law.

 Is it protectable?

 Character's of Literary Works